Fluttershy: Yes. Because they're not dragons.

 - Grumpy Bear: Rainbow Dash acts this way around Fluttershy, constantly calling her The Load and being rude.

 - Hair-Trigger Avalanche: Accomplished with a rockslide instead of snow.

 - Hammer Space: Pinkie's saddlebags; not only is she ready with an "invitation" for Fluttershy to climb the mountain, but she's managed to fit her entire "package" disguise within it.

-Are you coughing because you have a carrot stuck in your throat?
-[Angel coughs again, now clearly annoyed] Fluttershy:
+Fluttershy: Are you coughing because you have a carrot stuck in your throat?

 - Leeroy Jenkins: Rainbow Dash's entire "plan" boils down to rushing into the cave and kicking the dragon in the face.